nabeeljadoon/Hardware-in-the-Loop---LABVIEW/README.md

 # Hardware-in-the-Loop---LABVIEW
-This project is design to evaluate the performance of DC-DC converter in LABVIEW, including interactive design workbench, coding, and evaulation at the end.
+This project is developed to evaluate the performance of DC-DC converter in LABVIEW, including interactive design workbench, coding, and evaluation at the end.
 # Hardware-in-the-Loop (HiL) DUT Tester

 ## Project Overview